 - Wrapping It Up

 Long-distance relationships require a lot of communication compared to short-distance relationships to compensate for the time you spend apart.

 However, as an experienced LDR couple, you’ve probably figured out that over-communicating can do more damage than good.
 It’s okay to keep texting and calling to a minimum for a while.
 It will give you the chance to build up the conversation material.

-2. He Can’t Wait to Be With You
+2. You Can’t Wait to Be Together

-Do you still do the cheesy countdown to the next time you see each other?
+Do you still do the cheesy countdown until the next time you see each other?
 Do you check the calendar to see if you are one day closer to your next meeting?
 If so, whatever you are doing, it’s working just fine!

 Longing for your partner and their physical presence is a good sign of healthy long-distance love.
 It might be painful to miss somebody as much, but it’s a good sign.
 It means the fire is still burning, and the relationship is holding strong.